aditikrishak/aditikrishak.github.io/index.md

 I study the cosmic microwave background (CMB), focusing on the search for signatures of primordial non-Gaussianities.
 My work explores how these signatures can provide insights into the physics of the early universe.

 ### Publications
-A list of my publications will be added here.